jrncarlock/jrncarlock.github.io/index.md

 author_profile: true
 ---

-I’m a [researcher](https://jrncarlock.github.io/research/) (trained as a physicist) interested in the interdisciplinary study of nature and society from the perspective of [_complexity science_](https://jrncarlock.github.io/outreach/).
+I’m a researcher (trained as a physicist) interested in the interdisciplinary study of nature and society from the perspective of [_complexity science_](https://jrncarlock.github.io/outreach/).
+My [research](https://jrncarlock.github.io/research/) topics include fractal growth, corruption networks and disappearances.

 <!--
 ## Contact information